Canadian National Adoption of ISO 10377

 - manage risks by reducing them to tolerable levels;

 - provide consumers with hazard warnings or instructions essential to the safe use or disposal of consumer products.

 This International Standard is intended to apply to consumer products, but might also be applicable to decisions concerning safety in other product sectors.

 Webinar About this Effort

-Following the preliminary review of the National Adoption of Canada for ISO 10377, UL is conducting formal balloting and public review on the draft National Adoption.
+Following the preliminary review of the National Adoption of Canada for ISO 10377, UL conducted formal balloting and public review on the draft National Adoption.
 We hosted a webinar on Tuesday, July 26, 2016 to share details about the review and collaboration approach, describe next steps in the process, and answer questions.

 Background on UL’s Accreditation as Standards Development Organization (SDO) in Canada

 In 2013, Underwriters Laboratories Inc. (UL) was accredited by the Standards Council of Canada (SCC) as a Standards Development Organization (SDO) approved to develop National Standards of Canada (NSCs) and National Adoptions of Canada (NACs).
 UL is pleased to be part of the Canadian standards system and working with stakeholders to meet the needs and interests of Canadians, including through the current project to adopt ISO 10377 as a National Adoption for Canada.